MB-Team-THI/Fusion-Object-Detector---Thermal-camera-and-LiDAR-in-Infrastructure-Dataset/README.md

 Official page for paper: Open-Set Object Detection for the Identification and Localization of Dissimilar Novel Classes by means of Infrastructure Sensors

-Dataaset link will be published here soon!
+Dataset link will be published here soon!